marklogic/marklogic-docker/README.md

 |INSTALL_CONVERTERS   | true                            | no                                | false     | Installs converters for the client if they are not already installed |
 |OVERWRITE_ML_CONF   | true                            | no                                | false     | Deletes and rewrites `/etc/marklogic.conf` with the passed in env variables if set to true |

+Note: MARKLOGIC_JOIN_TLS_ENABLED and MARKLOGIC_JOIN_CACERT_FILE should be used only for nodes joining the cluster.
+These two parameters will be ignored for bootstrap host configurations.

 MarkLogic Server also can be configured through a configuration file on the image at `/etc/marklogic.conf`.
 To change the configuration file, pass in the parameter `OVERWRITE_ML_CONF` set to `true` The following env variables can also be written to the `/etc/marklogic.conf` file if the parameter is set.